LapTQ/hello-cpp/summaries/behind-the-scene.md

 * Friend member functions: instead of making an entire class a friend, you can make a single member function a friend.

+## Arrays

+* Array:
+    * a container data type that stores a sequence of values contiguously (in an adjacent memory location, with no gaps).
+    * 3 primary C++ array types:
+        * ⚠️ (C-style) arrays, behave strangely and they are dangerous.
+        * `std::vector`, most flexible.
+        * `std::array`: introduced in C++11 as a direct replacement for C-style arrays.
+More limited than `std::vector`, but can also be more efficient, especially for smaller arrays.